MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate.md

 The request to the REST API is the point at which Azure authenticates the app's identity as described by the credential object.
 Azure then checks whether that identity is authorized to perform the requested action.
 If the identity does not have authorization, the operation fails.
 (Granting permissions depends on the type of resource, such as Azure Key Vault, Azure Storage, etc. For more information, see the documentation for that resource type.)

-The identity involved in these processes, that is, the identity described by the credentials object, is always defined by a *service principal*.
-A number of authentication methods described in this article use explicit service principals.
+The identity involved in these processes, that is, the identity described by the credentials object, is generally defined by a *security principal* that represents a user, group, service, or app.
+A number of authentication methods described in this article use an explicit principal, which is typically referred to as a *service principal*.

 For most cloud applications, however, we recommend using the `DefaultAzureCredential` object as explained in the first section, because it completely relieves you from handling a service principal for the application.